SpaceEngine: Catalog objects

 The real objects that SpaceEngine includes are the Hipparcos catalog for stars, the NGC and IC catalogs for galaxies, all known exoplanets, and prominent star clusters, nebulae, and Solar System objects including some comets and asteroids.

+Procedurally generated objects

+Objects that are procedurally generated in Space Engine are aimed to be as realistic as possible.
+The objects include galaxies, star clusters (open and globular), nebulae and individual stars, containing terrestrial planets and gas giants and moons.
+These objects, like non-procedurally generated objects, can be saved manually by the user and searched for.

 Wiki and locations

 The software has its own built-in "wiki" database which gives detailed information on all celestial objects and enables a player to create custom names and descriptions for them.
 It also has a locations database where a player can save any position and time in the simulation and load it again in the future.

 Extensions

 SpaceEngine has a fairly large modding community dedicated to expanding on the program's current catalogues, improving things like texture quality, and even improving the program's terrain and cloud generation as a whole (See Rodrigo's Mod).
 Some SE add-on creators create fictional star systems for their worldbuilding project, others do 3D modelling for spacecraft add-ons, and some do completely different things.
 These extensions are all available for download from SpaceEngine's Web Forums.